SeongHyun-Seo/Concept-Drift-Detection-and-Adaptation/README.md

 # Concept Drift Detection and Adaptation
 - SeongHyun Seo - MS of Industrial Engineering, SKKU, ROK
-- Code References
+- Code References of Concept Drift Detection and Adaptation Methods

-- Will be updated soon
+Will be updated soon